Nemocas/AbstractAlgebra.jl/docs/src/direct_sum.md

 (9, 7, -2, 2, -4)

 julia> S1, f1 = sub(F, [m1, m2])
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 5 over integers)
+(Submodule over Integers with 2 generators and no relations, Hom: submodule over Integers with 2 generators and no relations -> free module of rank 5 over integers)

 julia> m1 = F(BigInt[3, 1, 7, 7, -7])
 (3, 1, 7, 7, -7)